jtarkington77/sealed-box-ai-runbook/docs/models.md

 - Qwen2.5-14B or 32B-Instruct.
 - Llama 3.x 13B or 70B-class (if hardware allows).
-- Mixtral-8x7B if you’re on a beefy card.
+- Mixtral-8x7B if you're on a beefy card.

 Pair with: